jrenaud90/TidalPy/Documentation/material_x/material_eos.md

 ### Constant Density

 Returns the same density everywhere.
-An incompressible body is not a realistic but can be a useful diagnostic or applicable to small moons.
-This is also used to perform checks and tests on the analytical models.
+An incompressible body is not realistic but can be a useful diagnostic or applicable to small moons.
+It is also used to check and test the analytic models.

-### Birch-Murnaghan, third order
+### Birch-Murnaghan, Third Order

 A finite-strain expansion around a reference state.
 With the compression $\eta = \rho / \rho_0 = V_0 / V$,